apiel/zicBox/NOTE.md

             - but to do it manual, we would ne a way to identify component or only link with previous component:
                     CHILD_FROM_PREVIOUS: true

+- TODO wavetable create, where we can pick a specific part of a given wavetable and past it into a new one
+       - might also want to use waveform generator and even fm algorigthm?

 - TODO can EffectGrain and EffectDelay be one single effect to make an advance GrainDelay effect...?
 - TODO make a simple EffectDelay with preset... or re-use the exisiting one?